CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Task 4: Upload Documents to Azure Storage

 In this task, you will upload documents to an Azure Storage container.
-First, you will create a container called coffee-reviews, configure its access settings, and then upload a set of coffee review documents into it.
+First, you will create a container called coffee-reviews, configure its access settings, and then upload a set of coffee-review documents into it.
 This process helps familiarize you with Azure Storage containers and blob uploads, which are crucial for storing and managing data in the cloud.

 1. In the left-hand menu pane, select **Containers (1)**.